josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Session Packet

-Secondly, the authenticator has another mapped data container which holds the encryption keys per each container, which is locally encrypted with a separate key that only the authenticator has access to and will never be shared.
+The authenticator has another mapped data container which holds the encryption keys per each container, which is locally encrypted with a separate key that only the authenticator has access to and will never be shared.
 This is called: `RootKeysContainer`.

 ### Default containers

-The authenticator will create the following default containers within the root container when you create an account, each one with its own random network address:
+The authenticator will create the following default containers within the root container when you create an account:

 - `_apps/net.maidsafe.authenticator/`
 - `_documents`